Balli Kaur Jaswal: Inheritance

-Jaswal's first published novel, Inheritance, was developed during her Wong Fellowship at East Anglia University.
+Jaswal's first published novel, Inheritance, was developed during her Wong Fellowship at the University of East Anglia.
 The novel explores social changes in Singapore from the 1970 to the 1990 through the lens of a Sikh family of Punjabi descent living in Singapore.
 The family, headed by widower policeman Harbeer, includes an eldest son dismissed from the army on suspicion of homosexuality, a daughter troubled by mental illness, a conservative younger son, and an ambitious nephew.

 Writing for The Australian, Ed Wright described Inheritance as "pellucid and evocative", building "its world simultaneously with anthropological awareness and intimacy", and praised its psychological realism.
 Another critic, Peter Pierce praised Jaswal's creativity even as he saw room for improvement in the writing of her first novel; he write that Jaswal "makes a debut of an imaginative boldness and assurance not yet matched by the quality of its prose, but we are tantalised by the thought of what she will do next."